cnzkn/RFIDAttendanceSystem/README.md

 # RFID-based Attendance System
 Source code for the RFID-based Attendance System project.
+The project aims to simplify and automate the process of taking attendance using student ID cards with an NFC reader device, a cloud server to process data, and two distinct web-based user interfaces for instructors and system administrators.
-Project is made at Middle East Technical University, Northern Cyprus Campus on 2025-2026 Fall Semester for CNG 495 Cloud Computing course.
+This project is developed by the students of Middle East Technical University, Northern Cyprus Campus on 2025-2026 Fall Semester for CNG 495 Cloud Computing course.

 # Components